 The organization that holds the record

-This is any medical facility where the patient is being treated and has information about the medical records of the patient.
+Any healthcare facility where the patient is being treated and has information about the patient.
 This includes the therapist’s office, hospital, clinic, acupuncturists, etc.

 Organization or individual who requires information

-Depending on the circumstances, the recipient of the medical information can be an organization or an individual.
-The physician may need to share your medical information with lawyers in the case of lawsuits or schools, your place of employment, insurance companies, and other physicians when referring you to a specialist.
+Depending on the circumstances, the recipient of the information can be an organization or an individual.
+The physician may need to share your information with lawyers with lawsuits or schools, your place of employment, insurance companies, and other physicians when referring you to a specialist.

 The medical record release form is a legal document under the Health Insurance Portability and Accountability Act (HIPAA), requiring 45 CFR Part 160 and 45 CFR Part 164.
 Therefore, this document is a legal document, and thus, requests for this document must follow a systematic procedure that requires the following steps:

-The organization or individual who has the medical records (the medical personnel) may ask the requesting party to send their request in writing and include important information in their request form, such as
+• Request for the patient’s medical files: The organization or individual who has the records (the healthcarel personnel) may ask the requesting party to send their request in writing and include important information in their request form, such as:

-Both the person submitting the medical release form and the party receiving it must be mentioned in the request.
+• Name of healthcare provider and the receiving party: Both the person submitting the release form and the party receiving it must be mentioned in the request.

-This is the date until which the medical release form will remain valid.
+• Validity: This is the date until which the form will remain valid.
 It will be invalid after this date, and the individual or organization with the patient’s medical records is not obliged to acknowledge this request.

-The date when the medical records expire as a legal document should be mentioned.
+• Date of expiration: The date when the records expire as legal documents should be mentioned.

-The requesting party should specify the method for sending their medical forms, including CDs, USBs, Flash Drive electronic documents, or by mail.
+• Method of sending the form: The requesting party should specify the method for sending their forms, including CDs, USBs, Flash Drive electronic documents, or by mail.

-Note: If the requester does not receive feedback on the records within 5-7 working days after they have requested them, they should call the medical facility to follow up.
-The medical facility often has 30 days to release the requested records and an additional 30 days in case of delays in the release of medical forms.
+If the requester does not receive feedback on the records within 5-7 working days after they have requested them, they should call the medical facility to follow up.
+The facility often has 30 days to release the requested records and an additional 30 days in case of delays.

 State Laws and Fees